joshcanhelp/josh-to-11/input/symlinked/posts/2022-01-11-generate-eleventy-posts-with-hygen.md

 ---
 title: Generate new Eleventy post drafts with Hygen
 excerpt: 'Making new boilerplate files is one of many tiny professional pet peeves that makes me ask "what would a real engineer do?"
 Answer: automate it!'
+tags:
+  - Eleventy
+  - JavaScript + TypeScript
+  - Portfolio
 featured_img: /_images/2022/hygen-eleventy.png
-tags: ["Eleventy", "JavaScript + TypeScript", "Portfolio"]
 ---

 What do you do when you need to make a new file in a project?